 Any questions regarding instrumental tuition please refer to our ‘Notices’, ‘FAQs’ or Terms and Conditions pages and if your question is not answered please email firstname.lastname@example.org with your query.
 If you are concerned with any aspects of your child’s instrumental tuition, please communicate with the tutor via the practise diary or contact the Specialist Music Teacher email@example.com.
 The Specialist Music teacher will endeavour to get back to you as soon as possible but please note emails regarding instrumental tuition are processed on Mondays.

-If your child currently has instrumental lessons at Fielding and wants to continue lessons in the Autumn term 2020 you will need to read the updated terms and conditions and complete the Microsoft Form online.
-In future terms, your son/daughter will automatically be timetabled for the following term unless we receive a cancellation on MCAS before the cancellation deadline (published on the bottom of every timetable).
+If your child currently has instrumental lessons at Fielding they will automatically be timetabled for the following term unless we receive an online cancellation form before the cancellation deadline (published in the terms and conditions).
 If we do not receive a cancellation with half a term’s notice prior to the new term, you will be charged for the next term’s lessons.
 Please see the cancellation page for more information.